stratosnet/stratos-sdk/README.md

 ### Start the development environment

-NOTE: Before using the development sandbox (details are below), you need to copy the `env.sandbox` file into `.env` file and update `ZERO_MNEMONIC` with a mnemonic phrase that you would like to use.
+NOTE: Before using the development sandbox (details are below), you need to copy the `env.sandbox` file into the `.env` file and update `ZERO_MNEMONIC` with a mnemonic phrase that you would like to use.

 For the purpose of developing new features, testing the changes, as well as the TS compilation, project has a **sandbox** file, which you can modify and save, and after that the source code would be re-compiled and executed.